 It’s crammed with brutal killings, bone-chilling torture, and triple crosses.
 Yet it’s all wrapped in a murky and confusing plot that hardly makes much sense.

-Still, the final showdown where Hoffman forces the old man to eat his diamonds before shooting him dead is a blinder.
+Still, the final showdown where Babe forces the old man to eat his diamonds before shooting him dead is a blinder.

 The screenplay was written by William Goldman from his own best-selling novel, and Hoffman, Olivier, and the rest of the cast are in fine form.

 Just one thing . . .
 Babington could have solved all of his problems in a second.
-Phone the police, Dustin!
+Phone the police, dude!

 James Wing Woo